davidesner/keboola-silverpop-writer/README_KBC.md

 #Silverpop writer for Keboola Connection
-KBC component for writing contacts data using Silverpop XML API.
+KBC component for writing contact data using Silverpop XML API.
 It leverages Silerpop's asynchronous API allowing to update or add large amounts of contact data.

 It implements a subset of API commands supporting following actions:
 - Add